phpvms/docs/docs/config/optimizing.md

 This requires that the [Laravel Queue Worker](https://laravel.com/docs/7.x/queues#running-the-queue-worker) be installed and working properly
 :::

 phpVMS uses asyncronous queues for several tasks, including sending emails and exporting to vaCentral.
 The default mode is `sync`, which means the tasks are done in-line.
+This could be useful if you're running a high-traffic VA and on your own VPS.

 #### Redis